Role of Vitamin D & Vitamin D Deficiency

 3. Lips et al. The effect of vitamin D on bone and osteoporosis.
 Best Practice & Research Clinical Endocrinology & Metabolism 25, (2011), 585-591.

-4. National Osteoporosis Society.
+4. National Osteoporosis Society (NOS).
 Vitamin D and Bone Health: A Practical Clinical Guideline for Patient Management.
-April 2013.
-V1.1.
+December 2018.
+V2.

 5. Holick M et al. Evaluation, Treatment, and Prevention of Vitamin D Deficiency: an Endocrine Society Clinical Practice Guideline.
 J Clin Endocrinol Metab; July 2011; 96(7): 1911-30.